jupyterlab/frontends-team-compass/docs/host_guide.rst

     - If they get no response from the account, the host should assume it's recording, and remove it from the meeting.

 Last, keep in mind that the code of conduct applies to hosts too!
+Hosts should peruse and follow the Jupyter Code of conduct.

 Meeting Script and Checklist
 ----------------------------